-The conventional approach to long term travel is to work a bunch, save up money, and then go all out for as long as you can sustain it before the money runs out, the dream comes to an end, and you are jarringly brought back into the “real world”.
+The conventional, old school approach to long term travel is to work a ton, save up as much money as possible, and then get out there for as long as you can sustain it before the money runs out, the dream comes to an end, and you are jarringly brought back into the “real world”.
+But the new school approach is by starting a side hustle so you can work online while traveling.
+This way you can harness the power of the internet and modern communication to sustain your travels indefinitely

-I get some flippant comments from friends every once in a while asking when I’m going to return to the real world.
+I used to get flippant comments from friends every once in a while asking when I’m going to return to the real world.

-The long answer is that this is still the real world–I’m out here living my day to day life like any other person.
+Of course, I’ll also just point out that this is still the real world–I’m out here living my day to day life like any other person just traveling a lot more while I do it.
+There are still good days and bad days.

 The only big difference is a have chosen a less conventional path–swapping security, comfort, and conformity, for freedom, adventure, and struggle.

-I work.
-Both as a freelancer on other people’s projects (while still never having to report to an office) as well as on my own projects, which is perhaps the most rewarding thing–to watch things come together, to grow, and evolve.
+Let me emphasize: I do work.
+Sometimes I work a LOT and sometimes not much for weeks on end.
+I work both as a freelancer on other people’s projects (while still never having to report to an office) as well as on my own projects, which is perhaps the most rewarding thing–to watch things come together, to grow, and evolve.

 You can still have that experience as an employee, but it’s definitely a whole different feeling to watch something of your own rise up from nothing.

-One of the most amazing things about this whole blogging thing is that people can be reading my content, commenting, and deriving value from things I wrote much earlier–no matter where I am or what I’m doing at that time.
-Sleeping in my hammock, procrastinating, off hiking or traveling.
-Whatever.
+One of the most amazing things about this whole blogging thing is that people can be reading my content, commenting, and deriving value from things I wrote much earlier, no matter where I am or what I’m doing at that time.
+I could be sleeping in my hammock, procrastinating, off hiking, traveling, or whatever.

-I’ve started to make a little side income directly from the blog, but certainly not that much.
-You can start your side hustle success much easier and much faster by getting started in freelancing.
-Blogging can be a great personal and professional platform for what you hope to do as well as finding new clients or opportunities, but the real money doesn’t come from the blog, it comes from other endeavors.
+I’ve started to make my primary income directly from the blog, but perhaps not that much compared to my old desk job.
+While you get a business off the ground, you may want to start your side hustle success since it is much easier and much faster to earn money in freelancing.
+Travel blogging can be a great personal and professional platform for what you hope to do as well as finding new clients or opportunities, but the real money doesn’t come from the blog in the beginning, it comes from other endeavors.

 The power of a side hustle can’t be understated.